 Instead, it uses something called the principle of virtual work and d’Alembert’s principle to basically derive Lagrangian mechanics.

-The mathematics of this is a little more abstract and not really important for now, so I’ll just state that this formulation exists, but I won’t go over it now.
+The mathematics of this is a little more abstract and not really important for now, so I’ll just state that this formulation exists and leave it at that.

 Scalars vs Vectors